Doing Business for Good: Why We’re Getting Certified (and Why You Might Want To, Too)

 Social Traders certification is specific to Australia and formally recognises a business as a social enterprise.
 To qualify, you need to demonstrate that your purpose is clearly stated in your constitution and that more than half of your profits are directed toward achieving that social or community mission.

-Throughout the assessment process we were required to produce a lot of evidence to state our case, topping it off with revisiting our constitution to add a clause that explicitly commits WorkLife to “doing business for good.”
-It was a simple but powerful change, it locks our values into the DNA of our company and ensures they’ll stay there, no matter who’s in charge.
+Throughout the assessment, we produced evidence to state our case, revisited our constitution, and added a clause that explicitly commits WorkLife to “doing business for good.”
+It was a simple but powerful change – it locks our values into the DNA of our company and ensures they’ll stay there, no matter who’s in charge.

 SECNA (Social Enterprise Council of NSW & ACT)